anabrid/the-analog-thing-docs/_build/html/_sources/rst/computing_elements/THAT_elements/integrator.rst.txt

 By switching **h** to 1, the input resistors and therefore the input voltages are connected to the integrator.

-Overall, this configuration equals the principle inverter circuit.
+Overall, this configuration equals the principle integrator circuit.

 HALT
 ~~~~